brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 [need to finish below - really odd profile]
 [Assuming higher or lower steepness values had little impact on the recent unfished and spawning output estimated for all but the lowest values (Figure \ref{fig:h-ssb}).
 The estimated relative final stock status was above 0.40 of unfished biomass across steepness values except for the lowest values (0.30 and 0.40) (Figure \ref{fig:h-depl}).]

-The negative log-likelihood profile across natural mortality supported the largest values in the profile near twice the fixed value of 0.057 (Figure \ref{fig:m-profile}).

-[need to finish below]
-[The estimated stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output (Figures \ref{fig:m-ssb}) and resulted in a wide range of stock statuses (Figures \ref{fig:m-depl}) from below, within, and above the management precautionary zone (between 0.25 - 0.40).]
+The negative log-likelihood profile across natural mortality supported the largest values in the profile.
+The estimated stock trajectories assuming lower or higher natural mortality values impacted the estimated unfished spawning output (Figures \ref{fig:m-ssb}) but resulted in generally similar stock statuses near to or above the management target (Figures \ref{fig:m-depl}).

 A profile across a range of $L_{\infty}$ values was also conducted and values from approximately 40 to 44 cm were supported with a minimum around 41 cm (Figure \ref{fig:linf-profile}).
 The value of $L_{\infty}$ in the model was fixed at 43.04.The stock scale and status is quite variable across alternative $L_{\infty}$ values where assuming lower values resulted in sharp increases in stock scale (Figure \ref{fig:linf-ssb}) and status (Figure \ref{fig:linf-depl}).